 It's a Showcase of Huntsville's Local Music Scene

-Concerts in the Park features 19 different bands over 10 weeks throughout the summer.
-The series showcases local music talent in a mix of genres from rock, folk and country to Latin, dance, R&B, top 40 hits and music from the 60s, 70s and 80s.
-Arts Huntsville and the Parks and Recreation Department staged the initial concerts via live stream on Arts Huntsville’s Facebook page @artshuntsville.
+Concerts in the Park features several different bands over 10 weeks throughout the summer ending on August 1.
+The series showcases local music talent in a mix of genres from rock, folk and country to Latin, dance, R&B, and today's hits.
+Arts Huntsville and the Parks and Recreation Department post updates every week on Arts Huntsville’s Facebook page.

-The In Person Concerts in the Park lineup is as follows:
+The 2022 Concerts in the Park lineup is as follows:

 What to Bring:

 Concerts in the Park take place in Big Spring Park.
 You are encouraged to bring a blanket, chair, or even your own picnic table to enjoy your food.
-This year, atendees are asked to stay 6 ft apart from other families.
+There is plenty of space to spread out on the lawn behind the Huntsville Museum of Art.

 Tasty treats from Food Trucks

-Budget conscience?
-Concerts in the Park is totally free, with free parking in the adjacent Monroe Street Garage.
+Budget conscious?
+Concerts in the Park is totally free.
 Hopefully soon you will be able to grab that picnic from home and enjoy a night of free, live, local entertainment that truly captures the spirit of Huntsville.

 What are you waiting for?
-Enjoy Concerts in the Park, 6:30-8pm.
-Follow along to get updates on each week’s concerts at Facebook.
+Enjoy Concerts in the Park, 6:30pm -8:00pm.
+Follow along to get updates on each week’s concert at Facebook.